 Does your plumber suspect your private sewer service has collapsed?

-“This service is only available to eligible customers and subject to certain conditions”.
+It’s important to note that this service is only available to eligible customers and subject to certain terms and conditions.

 What makes you eligible for this service?

 Navigating Sydney Water’s service requires a clear understanding of the eligibility conditions.
 Here’s a breakdown to ensure you’re on the right track:

 - Inspection and attempted clearance: A licensed private plumber must first inspect and try to clear any obstructions in your pipes.

 - Evidence of collapse: Your private pipe must display evidence of collapse.
 This can be a visible collapse, often captured on CCTV, or a persistent blockage that remains immovable even after efforts from both your plumber and Sydney Water.